 Skyjet was the first company to provide instant booking without membership cards or prepaid options.

-Today, there are a lot of online private jet booking services, including M2Jets and Independent Jets.
+Today, there are a lot of online private jet booking services (for example, Independent Jets).
 But while they’ve greatly improved the jet booking experience, they still lack mobile apps that could make the experience even better.